 \subsection{Base change}

-When using quasicharacter sheaves to study characters, it is useful to understand how quasicharacter sheaves behave under change of fields.
+When using character sheaves to study characters, it is useful to understand how character sheaves behave under change of fields.
 Let $k'$ be a finite extension of $k$.
 Then $k \hookrightarrow k'$ induces a group homomorphism $i_{k'/k} : G(k) \hookrightarrow G(k')$ and thus a homomorphism

-We can interpret this operation on characters in terms of quasicharacter sheaves:
+We can interpret this operation on characters in terms of character sheaves:

 \begin{proposition} Set $G_{k'} \ceq G\times_\Spec{k} \Spec{k'}$ and let

 be the functor obtained by pullback along the canonical closed immersion of $k$-schemes.
 The following diagram commutes:

 \end{proposition} \begin{proof} The closed immersion $\iota : G \hookrightarrow \Res_{k'/k}(G_{k'})$ is given by \cite{bosch-lutkebohmert-reynaud:NeronModels}*{\S 7.6}.
 Proposition~\ref{prop:csbe} follows immediately from Lemma~\ref{lem:pullback} together with the identifications